blueskiy01/blueskiy01/README.md

 Hi there!
 I’m **Korin**, a tech enthusiast passionate about building innovative solutions that blend creative design, sustainability, and technology.
 Whether it’s designing unique products, crafting compelling stories (UI/UX), or exploring Machine Learning and AgriTech, I’m driven by curiosity and a passion for making ideas come to life.

----

 ## 🌟 About Me

 ### 🛠️ Developer
--  During my tenure as a **System Developer**, my team mates and I developed the **ÅlexGPT**, a legislative chatbot for the Ålands landskapsregeringen that makes legal information more accessible on Åland by providing context-aware answers to questions specific to local laws and regulations.
+-  During my tenure as a **System Developer**, my team mates and I developed the **ÅlexGPT**, a legislative chatbot for the Ålands landskapsregering that makes legal information more accessible on Åland by providing context-aware answers to questions specific to local laws and regulations.

 ### 🌱 AgriTech Enthusiast
 - Exploring **AI-driven solutions** for sustainable B2C transactions and crop production.